meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 submits the one Daml transaction that triggers all of the transfers.

-More concretely, the standard specifies APIs that enable an app, called the settlement app in the remainder of the section, and wallets to support the workflows along the following lines:
+More concretely, the standard specifies APIs that enable an app, called the settlement app in the remainder of the section, and wallets to support workflows along the following lines:

 1. The user uses the settlement app to get to a point where they are required to deliver